automat/sketch-context2d/README.md

 ***Long story short, you can use javascript to draw things in Sketch just like you can in browser environments using canvas.***

 Paths are shape-layers, text gets translated to text-layers, all still editable and styleable.
-Transformation, style and text-layout states are saved in a stack.
+Transformation, style and text-layout states are saved on a stack.

 ###Great, but why?